javierclavijo/TandemCloneBackend/devlog.md

 Rest's ModelViewSet.
 But I still wanted to somehow filter the request data to avoid users updating restricted attributes, and DRF's Request object forbid me from modifying the request object.
 I'll give it another try.

-Edit: well, it wasn't that hard in the end, I just filtered through
+Edit: well, it wasn't that hard in the end, I just copied ModelViewSet.update and filtered the request's data before passing it on to the serializer.
+It involves code duplication, but right now I think it's much more important to get stuff done and then I'll refactor later.
+Sadly, I forgot to push the commit with the todo list, but I'll get it later.